 Reporting Frequency Comments Who Aerodrome Serviceability Inspection Checklist Daily Information is recorded in AVCRM and is used to determine minimum harassment methods/resources required.
 ARO NOTAM When an unusually high bird hazard is present at the Airport A Notice to Airmen (NOTAM) is issued when an unusually high wildlife hazard is present at the Airport.
 The NOTAM must include species details.
 The Airport procedure for issuing NOTAM must be followed.
-ARO or AM Wildlife Observations Continuously during inspections and Patrols Data to be collected and entered into AVCRM database.
-ARO

-Wildlife Counts As specified in airport procedures Data to be collected and entered into AVCRM database by AROs.
-ARO Wildlife Surveys Seasonal On-airport and off-airport surveys conducted by a subject-matter expert to assess wildlife populations around seasonal conditions.
-Subject-Matter Expert Wildlife harassment and dispersal techniques As required Data relating to harassment methods used are to be entered into the AVCRM database.
+ARO or Airport Manager Wildlife Counts As specified in airport procedures rport Data to be collected and entered into AVCRM database by AROs Wildlife harassment and dispersal techniques As required Data relating to harassment methods used are to be entered into the AVCRM database.
 Resultant data is used to investigate effectiveness of the technique along with providing information to Parks and Wildlife as dictated by permit requirements.
 ARO

-Reporting Frequency Comments Who Wildlife strike reporting Refer to strike definitions for reporting Wildlife strikes to aircraft are reported to the Australian Transport Safety Bureau (ATSB) and aircraft operator (when known) within 72 hours of incident, including when a carcass or bird remains are found on the aircraft movement area.
-If any incident or accident has eventuated due to wildlife strike, an ATSB incident form must also be completed.
+Reporting Frequency Comments Who Wildlife strike reporting Refer to strike definitions for reporting All suspected and confirmed wildlife strikes to aircraft, are reported to the Australian Transport Safety Bureau (ATSB) and aircraft operator within 72 hours of incident, including when a carcass or bird remains are found on the aircraft movement area.
+If a strike occurs, a Wildlife Notification form is completed.
+This is emailed to the ATSB and aircraft operator.
+The hardcopy is then filed in the Wildlife Strike Folder.
+If any incident or accident has eventuated, an ATSB incident form must also be completed.
 ATSB information must be crossed checked with the AVCRM database when information is received by ATSB.
-Engineers Pilots ARO AM Ground staff Significant Strike Reporting As required A "significant wildlife strike" may be deemed to have occurred when: There is damage evident on the aircraft due to a strike; There is an effect on flight; More than one bird is involved; or At the discretion of the AM АМ
+Engineers Pilots ARO Airport Manager Ground staff Significant Strike Reporting As required A "significant wildlife strike" may be deemed to have occurred when: There is damage evident on the aircraft due to a strike; There is an effect on flight; More than one bird is involved; or At the discretion of the Airport Manager Airport Manager